jgiroux8/T_FFTRadNet/ReadMe.md

 For RADDet, we utilize the raw ADC format and perform all pre-processing in the dataloading pipeline.
 The downloading of the full RAD cubes is not needed.

 For RadIal, we utilize both raw ADC and their pre-processed Range-Doppler matrices provided in the link above.
-We have provided additional code within the RadIal folder to store raw ADC matrices as numpy arrays possesing the correct numbering scheme with respect to the annotation .csv file.
+We have provided additional code within the RadIal folder to store raw ADC matrices as numpy arrays possessing the correct numbering scheme with respect to the annotation .csv file.

 Modify the data_config.json file with the correct paths to the CalibrationTable.npy and labels.csv files.
 The raw binary files should be located under the Data_dir field.